Old Europe and New Europe: Later developments

+French foreign minister Dominique de Villepin referred to Rumsfeld's remark by describing France as "an old country", which had known "wars, occupation and barbarity", during United Nations Security Council debates about military action against Iraq.

 The German translation altes Europa was the word of the year for 2003 in Germany, because German politicians and commentators responded by often using it in a sarcastic way.
 It was frequently used with pride and a reference to a perceived position of greater moral integrity.
 The terms altes Europa and Old Europe have subsequently surfaced in European economic and political discourse.
 For example, in a January 2005 unveiling for the new Airbus A380 aircraft, German chancellor Gerhard Schröder said, "There is the tradition of good old Europe that has made this possible."
 A BBC News article about the unveiling said Schröder "deliberately redefined the phrase previously used by...
 Rumsfeld."

 Outside of Rumsfeld's usage of "Old Europe", the term New Europe (and neues Europa) also appeared, indicating either the European states that supported the war, the Central European states that had been newly accepted to the EU, or a new economically and technologically dynamic and liberal Europe, often including the United Kingdom.

 Rumsfeld made fun of his statement shortly before a 2005 diplomatic trip to Europe.
 "When I first mentioned I might be travelling in France and Germany it raised some eyebrows.
 One wag said it ought to be an interesting trip after all that has been said.
 I thought for a moment and then I replied: 'Oh, that was the old Rumsfeld.'"

 The phrase continued to be used after Rumsfeld's tenure.
 In a March 2009 speech to the United States Congress, British Prime Minister Gordon Brown said "There is no old Europe, no new Europe.
 There is only your friend Europe," which The Boston Globe called "an oblique shot at" Rumsfeld.
 The next month, speaking in Prague, U.S. President Barack Obama, echoing Brown's words, said, "in my view, there is no old Europe or new Europe.
 There is only a united Europe."